Macrometacorp/tutorial-cryptotrading/README.md

 Once all the node modules have been installed, execute `npm start` to start the development server.
 This starts a local development server on `localhost:<some_port>`.
 You can log in with your Macrometa credentials.

-We also have a frontend [already deployed](https://macrometacorp.github.io/tutorial-cryptotrading/).
-You can login with the credentials we provide to see the app working, or use your own Macrometa account credentials after you have configured the Crypto App backend.
+We also have a [Crypto Trading App frontend](https://macrometacorp.github.io/tutorial-cryptotrading/) already deployed.
+You can log in with the credentials we provide to see the app working, or use your own Macrometa account credentials after you have configured the Crypto App backend.